Degree-degree distribution in a power law random intersection graph with clustering: Proof

 \begin{proof}[Proof of Theorem \ref{T2}]

-{\it Proof of (i).} The intuition behind formula (\ref{2014-10-05+4}) is that the adjacency relation $v_1\sim v_2$ together with the common neighbors of $v_1$ and $v_2$ are witnessed, with a high probability, by a single attribute (all attributes having equal chances).
+{\it Proof of (i).} The intuition behind formula (\ref{2014-10-05+4}) is that with a high probability the adjacency relation $v_1\sim v_2$ as well as all common neighbors of $v_1$ and $v_2$ are witnessed, by the same common attribute (all attributes having equal chances).
 Furthermore, conditionally on the event that this attribute is $w_1$, and given $Y_1,Y_2, X_1$, we have that the random variables $d_{12}$, $d_1-1-d_{12}=:d_1'$, $d_2-1-d_{12}=:d_2'$ are asymptotically independent.
 We note that $d'_1$ and $d'_2$ count individual (not shared) neighbors of $v_1$ and $v_2$.
-The asymptotic independence comes from the fact that (conditionally given $Y_1,Y_2,X_1$) these random variables are mainly related via average characteristics ${\hat a}_1$, ${\hat b}_1$ which are asymptotically constant, by the law of large numbers.
+The individual neighbors of $v_1$ (of $v_2$) are attracted by all attributes linked to $v_1$ (to $v_2$), but $w_1$, while the common neighbors are attracted by the attribute $w_1$.
+The (conditional given $Y_1,Y_2,X_1$) asymptotic independence of $d_{12}, d'_1, d'_2$ comes from the fact that these random variables are mainly related to each other via average characteristics ${\hat a}_1$, ${\hat b}_1$ which are asymptotically constant, by the law of large numbers.
 Now, using Theorem \ref{T1} we identify limiting distributions of $d'_1, d'_2$.
-The limiting distribution of $d_{12}$ (conditioned on the event ${\cal A}_1$) is that of $\Lambda_0$.
+Finally, the limiting distribution for the number of vertices from $\{v_3,\dots, v_n\}$ attracted by $w_1$ is that of $\Lambda_0$.

 We briefly outline the proof.
 In the first step we show that

 Then using the total probability formula we split